KarolJaworski/FEM-Results-summary-component/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Results summary component

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
+This is a solution to the [Results summary component on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).

 ### Screenshot